hambaga/phinguyen.io/content/mighty-mighty-memoization/index.md

 tags: ['javascript', 'typescript', 'react', 'memoization', 'memo']
 ---

 The word _Memoization_ used to scare the 💩 out of me.
 I pictured it some kind of dark forbidden art of ancient magic, a discipline that only the most experienced coding wizards could hone.
-Over time, as I gained more experience and on my way into mastering React, _it still scared the 💩 outta me_.
+Over time, as I gained more skill and on my way into mastering React, _it still scared the 💩 outta me_.

 Before going forward, you can read this sentence coming straight from [React docs on the `useMemo` hook](https://reactjs.org/docs/hooks-reference.html#usememo):

 > Write your code so that it still works without useMemo — and then add it to optimize performance.

-Take the statement above as a thumb rule before going forward. _Memoization is not a required technique in React_.
-That is why before the introduction of hooks, it is much more difficult to memoize values in React.
-You either had to rely on different Javascript tricks to achieve the effect, or use 3rd party libraries like [Moize](https://github.com/planttheidea/moize) or [react-memoize](https://github.com/theKashey/react-memoize).
-Not to mention, memoizing values in React will make your code more verbose and obfuscated, and can even introduce errors if memoization is poorly done.
+Take it as a thumb rule before going forward. _Memoization doesn't make or break a React app_.
+That is why, before the introduction of hooks, it was quite difficult to memoize values in React.
+You either needed to rely on Javascript tricks to achieve the effect, or use 3rd party libraries like [Moize](https://github.com/planttheidea/moize) or [react-memoize](https://github.com/theKashey/react-memoize).
+Not to mention, memoizing values in React will make your code more verbose and obfuscated, and can even introduce errors if poorly done.

-That's why you, before going into the valley of darkness, should understand the price you are paying to achieve maximum performance optimization.
+That's why you, before journey into the valley of darkness, should understand the price you will pay to achieve maximum performance optimization.
 If all is understood, I will henceforth show you, in my experience, how to correctly and effectively memoize values in React.

 ## So what is memoization anyway?

-Let's say you're a carpenter dude who wants to make a table, but you don't have a hammer.
-You then go to the local blacksmith and ask him to make you a steel hammer.
-You come home, used the hammer to make a cute little table.
+Let's say you want to make a table, but you don't have a hammer.
+You go to the local blacksmith and ask him to make you a steel hammer.
+You come home and use the hammer to make a neat little table.

-The next week, you realize that you need to make some chairs. **So, would you go to the blacksmith and ask for another hammer, or do you simply use the one he made for you last week?**
+The next day, you realize that you need to make some chairs. **So, would you go to the blacksmith and ask for another hammer, or do you just use the one he already made for you?**

-This is what memoization is about.
-If you don't fancy my metaphor, you can checkout the [wikipedia definition](https://en.wikipedia.org/wiki/Memoization) here.
+That is what memoization is all about.
+If you don't fancy metaphors, you can checkout the [wikipedia definition](https://en.wikipedia.org/wiki/Memoization) here.

 Let's start with a simple Javascript example:
 ```js